 Fixing difficult snare drums can sometimes be as easy as tuning the heads.
 In most situations, I set my initial head tensions with a Drum Dial.
 Because I like a crisp snare drum sound, the batter head is set around 85 and the snare side head is set around 80.
 Note: Even though the tension is lower on the snare side head, the pitch is actually higher due to the different thickness of the heads.

 Remember my out-of-round Vintage Super-Ludwig 401 drum?
-Even with the better fitting Aquarian American Vintage heads, the drum still sounded “boxy” with little snare response.
+Even with the better fitting Aquarian American Vintage heads (and now Remo Classic Fit Heads), the drum still sounded “boxy” with little snare response.
 I tried different snare wire configurations (which I discuss later) with modest success.
 One day, out of desperation, I decided to experiment with head tensions.
 Not much changed when I adjusted the batter side so I left it at around 85.
 But when I loosened the snare side head down to between 60 and 65, the snare response dramatically improved.
 Lesson learned is that not all drums respond the same at the usual head tensions.
 Be willing to experiment and vary head tensions.
 Get out your drum key and let the drum decide what sounds the best.

 Traditionally, I have used Puresound Custom Pro Snare Wires.
 They are well made and usually give me the sound I am looking for.
 But recently, I have discovered some interesting alternatives.